 Support, Stability and Grip

-The shaft of the Bandera boots measure approximately 5" from the arch which is about typical for a mid hiking boot.
+The shaft of the Hi-tec Bandera hiking boots for men measure approximately 5″ from the arch which is about typical for a mid hiking boot.
 The ankle is supported with a steel shank to help shore up support and stability while moving.

 As referenced already, the ankle and upper foot area is further protected by a thick padded tongue, approximately 6” in height.
 The tongue is gusseted, which I think is the only way to go to help keep little bits of shrapnel out of the inside of your boots.